-Development of the student's capacity to make significant original contributions to the knowledge base in their field (e.g., individual and group research training, assisting with external funded grant proposals, participation at scholarly conferences, publications or other forms of scholarly dissemination).
+- Development of the student's capacity to make significant original contributions to the knowledge base in their field (e.g., individual and group research training, assisting with externally funded grant proposals, participation at scholarly conferences, publications or other forms of scholarly dissemination). - Ability to understand and evaluate the literature of the field critically and to apply appropriate principles and procedures to the recognition, evaluation, interpretation and understanding of contemporary issues and problems within the field.